 Fenway Health, a Federally Qualified Community Health Center in Massachusetts, was tasked with implementing a telehealth solution seemingly overnight, like many practices.
 Their highest priorities were ease of use for patients which would result in increased access to care.
 They accomplished these goals by anticipating and addressing patient needs through FAQ material as well as a designated internal technical group to support clinical teams.
 Through their partnership with Providertech, they were able to prevent duplicate workflows and together they automated the sending of the virtual visit URL.
-What ensued was a positive uptick in virtual care among the most underserved patient populations.
+A positive uptick in virtual care ensued among the most underserved patient populations.

 Step 3: Identify champions to lead the transition to telehealth.

 From the health IT department to health administration, your staff’s involvement is critical to the success of telehealth at your practice.
 Engaging your team early will help everyone to feel invested in the success of telemedicine implementation because they can help ensure roll-out meets their business needs.
-Consider appointing a few individuals to lead the charge so that there are dedicated leaders who can delegate tasks, troubleshoot concerns, and coordinate communication with any third party vendors.
+Consider appointing a few individuals to lead the charge so that there are dedicated leaders who can delegate tasks, troubleshoot concerns and coordinate communication with any third-party vendors.

 Step 4: Find the right telehealth partner and platform.

 Once you’ve determined how you want to use telehealth at your practice, do your homework to find out what company will be the best partner for you.
 You’ll want to consider things like:

 - HIPAA compliant platforms